DMGEventsForms/spec/fields.md

 The degree of motivation that they want to participate in the event.

 - Field: Single Select
-- Should have varying combinations of interest levels in different lists based on the brand
 - The options are fixed:

 ```json